KHAAdotPK/Transformer-Encoder-Decoder/Implementation/ML/NLP/transformers/encoder-decoder/DOCUMENTS/transformer_encoder_input_analysis.md

 \end{cases}
 $$

   d_model is 16.
 Positions are 3.
   Transformers add sinusoidal PE (Position Encodings) to token embeddings to inject position information.
-    To arrive at word embeddings: Define the PE function as above, compute angles per dimension, apply sin/cos accordingly, then subtract PE from each input row.
-This assumes no additional scaling (e.g., some implementations multiply embeddings by square root of d_model before adding PE, if this is the case, then divide the subtracted embeddings by the square root of d_model to recover the pre scaled versions of word embedings).
+  To recover the original word/token embeddings from the encoder input: Define the PE function as above, compute angles per dimension, apply sin/cos accordingly, then subtract PE from each encoder input row `token_embedding(pos) = encoder_input(pos) - PE(pos)`.
+  > Note: If your implementation scales embeddings by √d_model before adding PE (as in the original transformer paper), divide the result by √d_model to recover the raw learned embedding weights.

-3. Norms of the Full Input Rows (Embedding + PE):
+3. Magnitude Analysis After Adding Positional Encoding (Embedding + PE)
     - Token 1: L2 norm ≈ 2.882.
     - Token 2: L2 norm ≈ 4.144.
     - Padding: L2 norm = 0.

-  These norms are reasonable for d_model=16 (PE alone has norm ≈ sqrt(8)≈2.828 since half the dimensions are ~1 and half ~0 in lower positions, pos=0).
+  These magnitudes are expected for d_model=16 (PE alone has norm ≈ sqrt(d_model/2)≈sqrt(16/2)≈2.828 since half the dimensions are ~1 and half ~0 in lower positions, pos=0).
 The larger norm for token 2 (pos=1) comes from its embedding's high value in dim 0.

 4. Potential Issues or Insights:
     - This looks normal for a trained model: Embeddings evolve during training, often with variance in lower dimensions where PE changes most rapidly across positions.
-The large value (3.08392) in token 2's dim 0 isn't inherently problematic—it could be a learned feature for that token.
+The large value (3.08392) in token 2's dim 0 isn't inherently problematic, it could be a learned feature for that token.
     - If training is unstable (e.g., exploding gradients, high loss), check:
       - Scaling: Ensure embeddings are multiplied by square root of 16 = 4 following the original transformer paper, to balance with PE.
+        - Token embeddings, especially after scaling by √d_model = 4 (as in the original paper), commonly reach magnitudes of 2–5+ during training.
       - Padding handling: Confirm attention masks zero out padding contributions (e.g., via -inf in attention scores).
       - Initialization: Token embeddings often start small (e.g., N(0, 0.02)); large values at training end suggest learning, but monitor for NaNs.
       - Sequence length: With short sequences (only 2 tokens), ensure batching/masking works.

+    - LayerNorm (applied after each sublayer) will later normalize these vectors to unit norm regardless.

 ## Summary
 - The debug output provides a snapshot of the input processing pipeline for a Transformer encoder-decoder model.